 Quality control, variant calling, filtering, and single nucleotide polymorphism (SNP) discovery.
 Raw data quality from fastQ files was assessed using FASTQC v0.11.7 25,26 and MULTIQC v1.10.1 27 and the mean quality scores, sequence lengths, percentage GC-content, percentage of duplicate sequences, and percentage adapter content, were used as indicators to assess the overall quality of libraries.
 Sequences with a quality score lower than 25 and high percentage of adapter sequences for Illumina were trimmed using a sliding window approach in subsequent analyses using TRIMMOMATIC v0.39 28 in the LSU High Performance Computer Clusters (LSU HPC).
 Trimmed reads were aligned to the MSU_SB201401 reference genome, GenBank project NPFG01.1 (file: “GCA_002288965.1_ASM228896v1_genomic.fna), because this is the most reliable genome of X. necrophora18 that is available at the time of this study, using the Burrows-Wheeler short read alignment component (BWA) v0.7.17 29.
 Mapped reads were indexed and sorted with SAMTOOLS v1.9 30,31 and duplicates were marked with GATK v4.0.2.1.
 Variant calling of genotypes was performed on GATK “HaplotypeCaller” function with sorted BAM files, using reference genome sequence index and dictionary created with SAMTOOLS and GATK “CreateSequenceDictionary”, respectively; producing individual genotyped variant calling files (“g.vcf”).
 Genotyping was done by combining the latter g.vcf files with the “CombineGVCFs” and genotyping with the “GenotypeGVCFs” functions of GATK.

 Filtering for missing data and reads in the variant calling file (VCF) was done in VCFTOOLS v0.1.1732, by sequentially applying a minimum genotype quality (“minGQ”) of 20-40, minimum read depth of 2-5 (“minDP”), and maximum of 30-70 percent missing data (“max-missing”).
 Homozygous sites were extracted using TASSEL v5.20210623 33 by changing the heterozygous sites to unknown (N) with the “homozygous” flag.
 The recoded dataset was exported as a new VCF file and filtered again under the same VCFTOOLS parameters described above, to remove the newly added missing data.
-Further filtering for minor allele frequency (“MAF”) of 0.1 to get rid of monomorphic sites and to remove SNPs correlated by more than 10 percent in 50 SNP windows (“indep-pairwise”) to preserve neutral SNPs were done in PLINK v1.9 34.
-The filtered dataset with less than 20 percent missing data was chosen for further analyses to reduce computational times and the effect of missing data.
-For the analyses of recombination described below, the dataset filtered for MAF of 0.1 were used.
+Further filtering for minor allele frequency (“MAF”) of 0.1 remove monomorphic sites and SNPs correlated by more than 10 percent in 50 SNP windows (“indep-pairwise”) to preserve neutral SNPs using PLINK v1.9 34.
+The filtered dataset with less than 10 percent missing data was chosen for further analyses to reduce computational times and the effect of missing data.
+The same dataset was used for analyses index of association described below.